eddie-energy/architecture/arc42/03-context-and-scope/prerequisites/access-to-historical-data/access-to-historical-data.md

 ## Eligible party Access to Regional Data-sharing Infrastructure

 To access historical validated data, the EDDIE Framework relies on interactions with the Regional Data-sharing Infrastructure.
-The Regional Data-sharing Infrastructure might operate differently in each country.
+The Regional Data-sharing Infrastructure might operate differently in each Member State.
 For this reason, the necessary interactions with the supported Regional Data-sharing Infrastructures are documented below.

 | Country | Section |
 |-|-|